anaclumos/extracranial/Research/pages/Boring Technologies.md

 - The programming pop culture favors specific code aesthetics based on the trends of the day
 - The issue is that the programming pop culture demands that code exhibit the latest popular aesthetics of rigor, formality, and cleverness
-- It didn't matter if you were writing in Ruby, JavaScript, or Objective-C. Your code had to have a level of "magic" to it.
+- It didn't matter if you were writing in Ruby, [[JavaScript]], or Objective-C. Your code had to have a level of "magic" to it.
 Metaprogramming, syntax-hacking languages to create ad hoc Domain-Specific Languages, tricks with extreme late binding, and more were frequent topics on developer weblogs and forums
 - A part of this trend is the unpopularity of the approaches and languages seen as less rigorous.
-CSS is dropped in favor of statically typed CSS-in-JS methods.
-HTML is dropped in favor of a strict inline XML-like markup format called JSX
+CSS is dropped in favor of statically typed CSS-in-[[JavaScript|JS]] methods.
+HTML is dropped in favor of a strict inline XML-like markup format called [[JSX]]

 ### [Your tech stack is not the product](https://hoho.com/posts/your-stack-is-not-the-product/)